Information on Tech Support Scams

 The person being scammed is persuaded to give remote computer access to the scammer, who can then steal sensitive information or install spyware that gathers information that can be used for fraud purposes.
 In some cases, victims have even signed in to their accounts online and given the scammer the ability to transfer funds out of the accounts.

 No matter what our age, we’re all susceptible to any type of fraud.
-The Federal Trade Commission has some great resources – take a look at the video and the infographic on the FTC website to learn more about identifying tech support scams.
+The Federal Trade Commission has some great resources to learn more about identifying tech support scams.
 You can also learn more about the most recent scam alerts identified by the FTC.